-The goal of achieving a harmonious work-life balance has prompted us to take a series of actions and best practices thanks to which our Group is now in 25th place in the Thomson Reuters Index that analyzes 5,000 international companies and selects the top 100 globally.
+The goal of achieving a harmonious work-life balance prompted us to implement a series of actions and best practices.
+And, thanks to these, in 2016, our Group was ranked for the first time in 25th place in the Thomson Reuters Diversity & Inclusion (D&I) Index which analyzed 5,000 international companies and selected the top 100 worldwide.

 Developing new skills

 Getting the most out of people requires constant learning, something that we encourage at all levels with a number of programs that enrich and broaden everyone’s skills.
 Examples include the Re-Generation project which was set up in collaboration with the international online university Uninettuno, an institution that was honored at the 2014 “International E-Learning Awards” as runner-up in the “World’s Best e-Learning Portal” section.

 The initiative is aimed at colleagues over the age of 50 who have high school diplomas.
 They are offered the opportunity to follow a Short Learning Program, an 8-10 week university course which enables them to integrate their professional experience with new digital skills.
 They can choose from around 20 courses which range from digital marketing to e-commerce, from digital legal tools to Data Protection, from Big Data to Artificial Intelligence.
 If they pass the final exam, they are entitled to credits for a university degree course.